 |Injection Site Pain||36 (13.8)|

 The safety of Sandostatin LAR in the treatment of acromegaly was also evaluated in a postmarketing randomized phase 4 study.
-104 patients were randomized to either pituitary surgery or 20 mg of Sandostatin LAR.
-All the patients were treatment na´ve (‘de novo').
+One-hundred four (104) patients were randomized to either pituitary surgery or 20 mg of Sandostatin LAR.
+All the patients were treatment na´ve ('de novo').
 Crossover was allowed according to treatment response and a total of 76 patients were exposed to Sandostatin LAR.
 Approximately half of the patients initially randomized to Sandostatin LAR were exposed to Sandostatin LAR up to 1 year.
-The population age range was between 20-76 years old and 45% were female, 93% were Caucasian, and 1% Black.
+The population age range was between 20-76 years old, 45% were female, 93% were Caucasian, and 1% black.
 The majority of these patients were exposed to 30 mg every 4 weeks.
 Table 2 below reflects the adverse events occurring in this study regardless of presumed causality to study drug.